 It’s important to recognize that there are probably many reasons for a person’s sexual orientation, and the reasons may be different for different people.

 Is Sexual Orientation a Choice?

 No, human beings cannot choose to be either gay or straight.
 For most people, sexual orientation emerges in early adolescence without any prior sexual experience.
 Although we can choose whether to act on our feelings, psychologists do not consider sexual orientation to be a conscious choice that can be voluntarily changed.

 Can Therapy Change Sexual Orientation?

-No; even though most homosexuals live successful, happy lives, some homosexual or bisexual people may seek to change their sexual orientation through therapy, often coerced by family members or religious groups to try and do so.
+No. Even though most LGBTQ people live successful, happy lives, some homosexual or bisexual people may seek to change their sexual orientation through therapy, often coerced by family members or religious groups to try and do so.
 The reality is that homosexuality is not an illness.
 It does not require treatment and is not changeable.
 However, not all gay, lesbian, and bisexual people who seek assistance from a mental health professional want to change their sexual orientation.
 Gay, lesbian, and bisexual people may seek psychological help with the coming out process or for strategies to deal with prejudice, but most go into therapy for the same reasons and life issues that bring straight people to mental health professionals.

-In the past, the studies of gay, lesbian, and bisexual people involved only those in therapy, thus biasing the resulting conclusions.
+In the past, the studies of LGBTQ people involved only those in therapy, thus biasing the resulting conclusions.
 When researchers examined data about such people who were not in therapy, the idea that homosexuality was a mental illness was quickly found to be untrue.

 In 1973 the American Psychiatric Association confirmed the importance of the new, better-designed research and removed homosexuality from the official manual that lists mental and emotional disorders.
 Two years later, the American Psychological Association passed a resolution supporting this removal.

 Can Lesbians, Gay Men, and Bisexuals Be Good Parents?